goddesswithin/website/README.md

 ## Where is the content?

+The **content** of the homepage, for example, is in [index.md]().

 When GitHub goes to publish a new version of the site, it uses a program called [Jekyll](https://jekyllrb.com/) to generate the site.
 Jekyll allows you to separate a page's content from the layout and structure of the website, and write the content in different formats.
 The most common format you will see pages written in is [Markdown](https://daringfireball.net/projects/markdown/basics), which is much easier to read *and* learn than HTML.

-In other words, if you want to change the content of the homepage, for example, you only need to change the text in [index.md]().

 If you want to create a new page, you can just create a new file ending in `.md` and start writing.
 You don't need to worry about including navigation headers, stylesheets, or other advanced website stuff, because Jekyll handles all of that for you.